 Noise field strength

 Noise is broadly classified into two categories: conducted noise and radiated noise.
-Among these, radiated noise refers to the electromagnetic waves emitted into the air from wiring, and indicates the electric field strength.
+Among these, radiated noise refers to the electromagnetic waves emitted into the air from wiring, and its electric field strength.
 The unit of electric field strength is volts per meter (V/m).
-To express noise electric field strength, 1µV/m is used as the reference, with the logarithmic unit decibel (dBµV/m).
-Noise electric field strength must be kept within standard values to avoid adverse effects on other electrical and electronic equipment, and is mainly measured using disturbance wave measuring instruments (radio wave measuring instruments).
+When expressing noise field strength, decibels (dBμV/m) based on 1μV/m are used on a logarithmic scale.
+Noise field strength needs to be kept within standard limits to avoid adverse effects on other electrical and electronic devices, and it is mainly measured using interference wave measuring instruments (radio wave measuring instruments).